wahyu6070/wahyu6070.github.io/policy.md

 We have no control over and assume no responsibility for the content, privacy policies or practices of any third party sites or services.

-## Children's Privacy

-Our website blog does not address anyone under the age of 18 ("Children").

-We do not knowingly collect personally identifiable information from anyone under the age of 18.
-If you are a parent or guardian and you are aware that your Children has provided us with Personal Data, please contact us.
-If we become aware that we have collected Personal Data from children without verification of parental consent, we take steps to remove that information from our servers.

 ## Changes to This Privacy Policy